What Are 457(b) Plans?

 For example, funds from a nonprofit 457(b) plan can only be rolled over to another nonprofit 457(b) plan.

-The absence of limits can be especially beneficial for employees who are under the age of 50 and have access to both plans.
+This absence of limits can be particularly advantageous for employees who are under the age of 50 and have access to both plans.

-They will be able to contribute the maximum allowable limit to both plans.
+They can contribute the maximum allowable limit to both plans, thereby maximizing their retirement savings potential.

 The disadvantages of 457(b) plans are: